-- (1) Appeal of Non-dispositive Matters-Title 28, United States Code, Section 636(b)(1)(A).
-Any party may appeal from a Magistrate Judge's order determining a motion or matter under subsection 1(c) of these rules, supra, within ten days after being served with the Magistrate Judge's order, unless a different time is prescribed by the Magistrate Judge or District Judge.
+- (1) Appeal of Non-dispositive Matters-28 U.S.C. § 636(b)(1)(A).
+Any party may appeal from a Magistrate Judge's order determining a motion or matter under subsection 1(c) of these rules, supra, within fourteen (14) days after being served with the Magistrate Judge's order, unless a different time is prescribed by the Magistrate Judge or District Judge.
 Such party shall file with the Clerk of the Court, and serve on all parties, written objections which shall specifically set forth the order, or part thereof, appealed from a concise statement of the alleged error in the Magistrate Judge's ruling, and statutory, rule, or case authority, in support of the moving party's position.
-Any party may respond to another party's objections within 10 ten days after being served with a copy thereof, or within such other time as may be allowed by the Magistrate Judge or District Judge.
+Any party may respond to another party's objections within fourteen (14) days after being served with a copy thereof.
+The objecting party may file a reply within seven (7) days after service of the response.
 Absent prior permission from the Court, no party shall file any objections or responses to another party's objections exceeding twenty pages in length.
 The District Judge shall consider the appeal and shall set aside any portion of the Magistrate Judge's order found to be clearly erroneous or contrary to law.
 The District Judge may also reconsider sua sponte any matter determined by a Magistrate Judge under this rule. - (2) Government Appeal of Release Order.
-At the conclusion of a hearing pursuant to Title 18, United States Code, Section 3142 in which a Magistrate Judge has entered an order granting pretrial release, the government may make an ore tenus motion that the Magistrate Judge exercise discretion to stay the release order for a reasonable time, to allow the government to pursue review or appeal of the release order, in accordance with Title 18, United States Code, Section 3145.
+At the conclusion of a hearing pursuant to 18 U.S.C. § 3142 in which a Magistrate Judge has entered an order granting pretrial release, the government may make an ore tenus motion that the Magistrate Judge exercise discretion to stay the release order for a reasonable time, to allow the government to pursue review or appeal of the release order, in accordance with 18 U.S.C. § 3145.

-If a stay is ordered pursuant to this rule, the Clerk of the Court is directed to obtain the tape recording or cassette immediately after the hearing and deliver the cassettes or tapes promptly to the appropriate court reporter so that an expedited transcript can be delivered to the District Judge within forty-eight hours of the hearing at which the release order is entered.
+If a stay is ordered pursuant to this rule, the Clerk of the Court is directed to obtain the tape recording or cassette immediately after the hearing and deliver the cassettes or tapes promptly to the appropriate court reporter so that an expedited transcript can be delivered to the District Judge within forty-eight (48) hours of the hearing at which the release order is entered.
 The United States Attorney's Office is to pay the court reporter's charges.